Radio Host Dianna Ploss Loses Job After Racist Rant On Video

 Self proclaimed Talk-Radio Personality and Maga Activist Dianna Ploss was on her way to the studio as she heard a caucasian construction worker speaking Spanish to other hispanic workers.
 This upset Dianna so she quickly whipped out her phone and took to Facebook Live to stream her confronting the workers. . . . #karen #karenmemes #memes #tiktok #like #beyonce #publicfreakout #funnyvideos #funny #funnymemes #memes #comedy #meme #tiktok #kyliejenner #lol #lb #fb #follow #viral #lgbt #like #explorepage #instagram #love #humor #video #jokes #laugh

-The employees continued on with their work while she continued to yell at them and recorded their vehicle so as to capture the name of the company.
-At one point an African American man who had been eating lunch nearby approached Ploss and defended the men, telling her to stop harassing them while they do their job.
+The employees continued on with their work while she continued to yell at them, and she recorded their vehicle so as to capture the name of the company.
+At one point an African American man who had been eating lunch nearby approached Ploss and defended the men, telling her to stop harassing them while they did their job.
 She then went off on him, even making fun of him for wearing a face mask.

 “Because he’s a Black man.
 He’s gonna protect the brown man from this white woman,” she said.